AntonMoustache/handbooks/developers-handbook.md

-The bare minimum, in terms of documentation, is a readme that has instructions for getting a new developer up an running with your project, able to contribute code and get that code onto a production or staging server.
+The bare minimum, in terms of documentation, is a readme that has instructions for getting a new developer up an running with your project, able to contribute code and get code onto a production or staging server.

-A good way to test this is to ask someone who's not working on the project to fix a bug or add a feature - but they're not allowed to ask for help.
-That'll soon put your documentation to the test!
-The aim here is to reduce the [bus factor](http://en.wikipedia.org/wiki/Bus_factor) and encourage collaboration.

 Beyond a readme the best kind of documentation you can have is [clean code](http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882/ref=sr_1_1?ie=UTF8&qid=1432230912&sr=8-1&keywords=clean+code).